MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extensions-moving-scope.md

 > [!NOTE]
 > If you want to move the data by having the two apps installed side-by-side, then you must ensure that the two apps (AppSource and PTE) can be installed side-by-side.
 For this, they must not share any object names nor IDs.
-> All dependent extensions will have to be updated to use the new App ID in their app.json file and to reference the objects defined in the extension by their new name and object ID.
+> All dependent extensions will have to be updated to use the new App ID in their `app.json` file and to reference the objects defined in the extension by their new name and object ID.

-For a definition of the different extension types and their scope, see [Extension Types and Scope](devenv-extension-types-and-scope.md).